Mommark

 10° 2’ 48.1” EDescription

-Small fishing and pleasure boat harbour on the east coast of Alsen.
+Small fishing and pleasure boat harbor on the east coast of Alsen.

 NV Cruising Guide